MartyJan/Sentiment-Analysis/README.md

 Given an movie review, use machine learning model to extract subjective information, i.e., determine whether it is positive or negative.

 ## Workflow
-1. IMDB Dataset of 50K Movie Reviews <sup>[1](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)</sup> was used for training and validation.
+1. IMDB Dataset of 50K Movie Reviews <sup>[1](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)</sup> is used for training and validation
 2. Tokenization
 3. Preprocessing
     1. Eliminate numbers and punctuation marks